 The mouthpiece tip opening corresponds to the distance between the reed and the tip of the mouthpiece.
-A simple way to visualize is to lay the mouthpiece flat on a table: then we see a few millimeters separating the mouthpiece of the table, that is the tip-opening.
-This distance is very important for the physics of the instrument since it represents the
+A simple way to see it is to lay the mouthpiece flat on a table: then notice there are a few millimeters between the mouthpiece and the table, this is the tip-opening.
+This distance is very important for the "physics" of the instrument since it represents the

-Hard to navigate because each mouthpiece brand has its own scale to define the tip openings of its different models.
+To be honest, it's hard to know as each mouthpiece brand has its own scale to define the tip openings of its different models.
 The tip opening is often indicated by a number or a letter (for example 5, 5 *, T95 or C *, F ...).
-In terms of the dimensions of the mouthpiece, this translates into a distance from the reed to the mouthpiece varying according to the saxophone models:
+In terms of the dimensions of the mouthpiece, this translates to a distance between the reed and the mouthpiece varying according to different saxophone models: